 For most dogs, smelling bad is just a way of life, but that doesn't mean we, as pet owners, shouldn't pay attention.
 In some cases, the stench of your best friend can mean there's something wrong.
 A particularly pungent pet odor, especially one that grows stronger or changes over time, could be the sign of an underlying medical issue.

-Here or some things a bad smell could be signaling.
+Here are some things a bad smell could be signaling according to experts.

 According to Dr. Katherine van Ekert, veterinarian and cofounder of VetPronto, dogs' strong odor may be caused by the yeast Malassezia pachydermatis.